-NSAI Central Arkansas chapter sponsors monthly songwriter nights The Oyster Bar , 3003 West Markham in Little Rock , Arkansas.
+NSAI Central Arkansas chapter sponsors monthly songwriter nights at The Joint Theater & Coffeehouse.
+The Joint is located at 301 Main Street in North Little Rock, Arkansas.

 Member songwriters perform their original songs in organized sets in modified “Bluebird Cafe” style—performers must request in advance to appear on the roster.